A free Premium account on the FCL.055 website! Read here

 Question 58-24 : The qnh is by definition the value of the ?

-exemple 250 Altimeter setting so that the altimeter, on the apron of the aerodrome for which it is given, reads the elevation.
+Atmospheric pressure at the sea level of the location for which it is given. altimeter setting so that the altimeter, on the apron of the aerodrome for which it is given, reads zero. atmospheric pressure at the level of the ground overflown by the aircraft.

 Question 58-25 : The purpose of the vibrating device of an altimeter is to ?